Long-Term Care Annuity Products

 Nonqualified Money – Assets such as bank CDs, savings, annuities, or life insurance can also be repositioned.
 In some cases, this approach may improve your current return while providing tax-advantaged long-term care benefits.

-Key Takeaway: Many people are able to perform a tax-free 1035 exchange from an existing annuity to an LTC Annuity.
+Note: Many people are able to perform a tax-free 1035 exchange from an existing annuity to an LTC Annuity.
 Still, it’s important to review the terms and any potential surrender charges.

-How IRA Withdrawals Can Fund Your LTC Annuity
+Watch: How IRA Withdrawals Can Fund LTC (2:24)

 Long-Term Care Annuity Pros and Cons